Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

                       key => { key2 => $value, key3 => 'othervalue' }
     (...)
 Anything between parenthesis is optional.
 The parenthesis is not part of the actual syntax
+    |...|           Two pipes is a reference to another specification.
+For instance, button toolbars contain
+                      button groups that contain buttons.
+Using this syntax makes the important parts clearer.
+                      The pipes are not part of the actual syntax.

 Ordering between two hashes that follows each other is also not significant.